randomwithnoname/security-advice/avoid/f-droid.md

 F-Droid still has problems with their repository system across both the official and unofficial clients.
 It would be a much better option for apps support self-updating The request install permission allows unattended self-updates for modern apps when using the modern API.

 It's straightforward to include a persistent JobScheduler job for automatic updates which downloads the new APK(s) and installs them as updates.
-Can rely on the standard Android signing key pinning and signature verification.
-S
+Apps can rely on the standard Android signing key pinning and signature verification.
 They simply need to verify it's an update, not a new APK.

 People can verify initial downloads via the [AppVerifier](https://github.com/randomwithnoname/security-advice/tree/main/use/appverifier.md) app.
 AppVerifier is published in [Accrescent](https://github.com/randomwithnoname/security-advice/blob/main/use/accrescent.md)., which is an app store distributing official developer builds in a secure way.
 Accrescent can simply provide filters for open source, reproducible, etc. for people who want it.